FISCO-BCOS/FISCO-BCOS-DOC/en/docs/manual/configuration.md

     - Hardware performance such as machine network or CPU is limited: to reduce tx_count_limit for reducing business pressure;

-    - gas is insufficient when executing blocks for comlicated business logic: increase tx_gas_limit.
+    - gas is insufficient when executing transactions for comlicated business logic: increase tx_gas_limit.

 ```